Fraud solicitors – defence representation for all fraud offences

-Our Fraud Solicitors are specialists in assisting individuals or businesses accused of all types of fraud.
+Our fraud solicitors, based in Leeds, Sheffield and York are specialists in assisting individuals or businesses accused of all types of fraud.
 Department head, Jeremy Scott – has over 30 years’ experience in criminal defence and has been involved in a wide range of fraud cases.
 We understand the pressure and worry a fraud investigation puts all those involved under so we’ll be with you throughout the process to ensure that you understand what’s happening, what your options are, and what the likely outcome will be.

 We will work tirelessly to ensure your rights are protected, have the case dismissed with the minimum disruption and exposure whenever possible, or to minimise the effects of being found guilty if that’s the case.

 It is always advisable to seek legal advice as early as possible in any process.

 However, a person or business may only become aware that they are the target of an investigation when they are arrested or invited to a voluntary interview at a police station.

 We are available to support our clients 24/7.
 A police interview can be an intimidating experience – we will be by your side throughout and will ask the necessary questions to find out the extent of the evidence against you.

 Contact our fraud lawyers in our Leeds, Sheffield and York offices immediately if you: